MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 | \<=      | This operator checks whether the first value is less than or equal to the second value. | @"riskScore" \<= 500 |

 ## BIN Lookup functions
-BIN Lookup functions provide payment card account information (i.e., card network, card type, card's country code) based on bank identification number (BIN).
-This BIN Lookup functions are integrated with an aggregated third-party BIN lookup solutions curated by Microsfot for its accuracy, freshness and latency of the data.
+BIN Lookup functions provide payment card account information (e.g., card network, card type, card country code) based on bank identification number (BIN).
+These BIN Lookup functions are sourced by leading third-party BIN soltuion providers and curated by Microsoft.

 | Operator                       | Description | Example |
 |--------------------------------|-------------|---------|